 Study Drug Costs.
-Applicants are advised to adequately budget for the cost of study drug (including acquisition and dispensing).
+Applicants proposing a clinical trial are advised to adequately budget for the cost of study drug and placebo (including acquisition and dispensing).
 The CMCR can provide guidance on available sources of study drug, as needed.

 9. Scientific Review